 Renovation Guidelines and Required Approvals

-Both University City and the City of St. Louis have guidelines for the renovation of historic property.
+Both University City and the City of St. Louis have guidelines for the renovation of historic property (See Historic Preservation Building Codes).
 We urge you to check their websites to better understand those requirements.
 Renovation etiquette means that you are considerate of your neighbors, talk to them before renovation starts to address their concerns, ensure your contractors park only in front of your house, that they properly dispose of trash, etc. As a short summary, the following guidelines may be of some help:

 The front face of the house may not be changed without the approval of Parkview Agents and the appropriate city historic review.
 This includes front porches and windows.

 All exterior permits first require the signature of two Parkview Agents.
 Contact agents on the Building Committee for review.

 Fences usually require a permit, whether it’s a new fence or a replacement.
 Fences cannot be built in front of the building line (normally the rear wall of the house).
 Submit your plan with your lot survey to the Parkview Agents for prior approval.